Acquisitions, Taxes, Translations, and Derivatives

 Overview

 This advanced course is part of the NYU Stern MS in Accounting program.
-It will teach you the following topics that are crucial for a graduate degree in accounting.
-Learning these topics will be intense, but the knowledge gained will be highly useful in your career.
+It will teach you the following topics crucial for a graduate degree in accounting.
+These topics will be intense, but the knowledge gained will be highly useful in your career.

 Help and Office